Trans-Glasso: A Transfer Learning Approach to Precision Matrix Estimation: Abstract

 \section{Abstract}

-Precision matrix estimation is essential in various fields, yet it is challenging when samples for the target study are limited.
+Precision matrix estimation is essential in various fields; yet, it is challenging when samples for the target study are limited.
 Transfer learning can enhance estimation accuracy by leveraging data from related source studies.
 We propose \myalg, a two-step transfer learning method for precision matrix estimation.
-First, we obtain initial estimators using a multi-task learning objective that captures shared and unique features across studies.
+First, we obtain initial estimators using a multi-task learning objective that captures both shared and unique features across studies.
 Then, we refine these estimators through differential network estimation to adjust for structural differences between the target and source precision matrices.
-Under the assumption that most entries of the target precision matrix are shared with source matrices, we derive non-asymptotic error bounds and show that \myalg achieves minimax optimality under certain conditions.
-Extensive simulations demonstrate \myalg’s superior performance compared to baseline methods, particularly in small-sample settings.
-We further validate Trans-Glasso in applications to gene networks across brain tissues and protein networks for various cancer subtypes, showcasing its effectiveness in biological contexts.
+Under the assumption that most entries of the target precision matrix are shared with those of the source matrices, we derive non-asymptotic error bounds and show that \myalg achieves minimax optimality under certain conditions.
+Extensive simulations demonstrate \myalg\!\!’s superior performance compared to baseline methods, particularly in small-sample settings.
+We further validate \myalg in applications to gene networks across brain tissues and protein networks for various cancer subtypes, showcasing its effectiveness in biological contexts.
 Additionally, we derive the minimax optimal rate for differential network estimation, representing the first such guarantee in this area.
+The Python implementation of \myalg, along with code to reproduce all experiments in this paper, is publicly available at \url{https://github.com/boxinz17/transglasso-experiments}.